daolamgit/ART/README.md

 The flag `--numspots` controls the number of control points with random deformations. `--gridspacing` controls the bspline grid spacing in x (LR), y (AP), z (SI) directions.

+#### Rigid only

+To apply a rigid shift / rotation only, use the flag `--rigid`.
+The first 3 parameters are the LR, AP, and SI rotations in radians.
+The last 3 parameters are the LR, AP, and SI shifts, in mm.
+To control the point of rotation, use the `--cor` flag.
+This flag specifies the point (LR, AP, SI) in DICOM coordinates of the center of rotation.

+For example, to rotate about the center of the image, for an image of dimension (200, 200, 100), with spacing (1, 1, 3) mm, and origin (-100, -400, 50), one can use the formula: center = (dimension * spacing)/2 + origin, so the cor parameter would be (0, -300, 200).

 ### Deforming ROIs

 To deform ROIs, `plastimatch` can be used to warp the DICOM RS files directly.
 Just pass the RS (structure set) file, the output path, and the bspline transform file generated above: